Currency banner with market chart and symbols

 Should You Pay Suppliers in Their Currency or Sterling?

-• Your supplier receives the exact invoiced amount — no shortfalls from correspondent bank deductions or unfavourable conversion at their end
+• Your supplier receives the exact invoiced amount — no shortfalls from correspondent bank deductions at their end

 • It strengthens the supplier relationship — removing uncertainty about what they’ll receive makes payment disputes less likely

 • You control the conversion rate — when you pay in sterling and your supplier converts, they apply their bank’s rate, not yours.
-Paying in their currency means you choose when and how to convert.
+Use our currency converter to check the current rate before you commit.

 The trade-off is that you take on the FX risk.
-But as we’ll cover below, that risk is straightforward to manage — and the tools to do so are standard practice for any business working with a currency specialist.
+But that risk is straightforward to manage with a forward contract or limit order.
+See our full guide on currency hedging for UK small businesses.

 The Main Methods for Paying Overseas Suppliers